lwjohnst86/nefa-code/doc/manuscript.md

 16:1n-9, 20:1n-9, and 22:4n-6 to correlate with components of the MetS.
 Another similar study examining diabetes found that 16:0, 18:0, 18:1, 18:2, 18:3
 may be useful biomarkers for identifying healthy compared to diabetic individuals [@Liu2010a].
-However, in both studies, major limitations were the smaller sample sizes (approximately 100 subjects) and the cross-sectional design.
+However, both studies were limited by smaller sample sizes (approximately 100 subjects) and the cross-sectional design.